 The California Department of Education administers the United States Senate Youth Program (USSYP) that is an annual scholarship competition funded by the William Randolph Hearst Foundation and endorsed by the United States Senate.
 Each of the 50 states and the District of Columbia select two high school juniors or seniors to participate in the USSYP.
-The delegates receive a $5,000 college scholarship and attend a one-week, all expenses paid trip to Washington, D.C. from March 9-16, 2013.
+The delegates receive a $5,000 college scholarship and attend a one-week, all-expense paid trip to Washington, D.C. from March 7–14, 2015.

 - Letter to High School Principals, Counselors, and Scholarship Coordinators

 - California Qualifying Examination

 - California Frequently Asked Questions - Information on eligibility requirements, selection criteria, how to apply, and deadlines for applying.

 - 2014 U.S. Senate Youth Program News Release 2014 Winners.

 - William Randolph Hearst Foundation - Information from the William Randolph Hearst Foundation's Web site regarding the United States Senate Youth Program as well as a copy of their 2015 USSYP brochure.

 - State Schools Chief Tom Torlakson Announces Competition for National Civics Program - News Release from the CDE Communications Division regarding the 2015 USSYP.